-The mission of UMOR is to nurture excellence in research, scholarship, and creative activity by the University’s faculty, staff, and students; promote the integration of the research, education, and service missions of the University; facilitate the sharing of knowledge and expertise with the larger society; and promote responsibility in the conduct and administration of these activities.
+The mission of UMOR is to catalyze, support, and safeguard U-M research.
+UMOR promotes the integration of the research, education, and service missions of the University; facilitates the sharing of knowledge and expertise with the larger society; and promotes responsibility in the conduct and administration of these activities.
 To this end, UMOR establishes the institution's research policies, administers a number of freestanding research units, assists in the creation and incubation of new initiatives, and provides a voice for U-M scholars and scientists in communicating with the public, private industry, and government.

-The Vice President for Research (VPR) serves as the University’s “Institutional Official” (IO).
-In that capacity, the VPR sets the tone for an institutional culture of respect for human subjects and bears ultimate accountability for the proper conduct of human research at the University.
+As the University's "Institutional Official" (IO), the Vice President for Research (VPR) sets the tone for an institutional culture of respect for human subjects and bears ultimate accountability fro the proper conduct of human research at the University.
 The VPR’s primary activities as IO are described further below.

-The VPR reviews and approves all HRPP policies and represents the HRPP to internal and external stakeholders.
-In this capacity, the VPR:
+The IO reviews and approves all HRPP policies and represents the HRPP to internal and external stakeholders.
+In this capacity, the IO: